shawes/ang-moh-in-the-east/_drafts/katong-wanton-mee.md

 ![Beautiful tiles](/assets/images/katong-wanton-mee-2.jpg "Beautiful tiles")

-The wanton mee does not let the place down.
-The noodles had a great QQ.
-The sauce they are tossed in is abundant in flavour and what tastes like duck fat.
+The taste of the wanton mee does not let the place down.
+The noodles have a great QQ, perfectly cooked with that bite.
+The sauce is abundant in flavour, with what tastes like duck fat.
+The fat ensures the sauce coats the noodles and your tongue.
 Heavenly.
-The chilli sauce is sweet and earthy but not that spicy, which is nice.
-The weak point of the dish is the char siew, the serving is generous, the flavour is there, but it is a little dry.
-The soup is not just a throw away, its packed full off flavour and not too salty.
+The chilli sauce is not spicy, but it does its job.
+The weak point of the dish is probably the char siew.
+While the serving fo meat is generous and the flavour is there, sadly its a little dry.

-Probably the best wanton mee in the Katong / Joo Chiat area.
+Probably the best wanton mee in the Katong/Joo Chiat area, but that's beside the point, its worth it for the price of nostalgia alone.

 **Price:** $5.00